davigl/basic-calculator/README.md

-## 1️⃣ React Calculator
+## ➗ React Calculator

-Calculator that allows basic maths operations.
+Calculator that allows basic maths operations. :one: ➕ :one:

 ***